Micheal Washington, Director of Resources

 The son of a retired USMC Master Sergeant, Bill Morgan is a non-profit fund raising professional and Veteran advocate with more than a dozen years leading organizations and their development efforts.
 Prior to being the Development Director at the National Veterans Foundation, Bill worked with Feed Our Vets, the Los Angeles Regional Foodbank, St. Anne’s Maternity Home, the Foundation for the Junior Blind and the La Jolla Symphony & Chorus.

 ”I’m proud to be part of the National Veterans Foundation’s work helping Veterans in need and their families.
 Our Veterans deserve all the help they can get transitioning back to civilian life.”

 Gerald Hillard Jr II, Information Services Representative

-Gerald Hillard joined the NVF as an Information Services Representative in February.
+Gerald Hillard joined the NVF as an Information Services Representative.
 He is a Los Angeles native and comes from a family of veterans.
 He got involved with the NVF to be part of a movement that can actually make a difference to improve the lives of veterans across the nation through our Hotline and Street Team.

 “I am honored to be accepted by the NVF.
 And I am thankful they have given me the opportunity to help veterans who have risked their lives to serve this country.”